kiranch97/docker-images/README.md

 # Object Detection Kit

+The Object Detection Kit is a easy way to start captering frames, detecting objects on them and finally mapping them.
+Everything works out-of-the-box, so no special setup is needed.

 ODK (Object Detection Kit) is a project by the Municipality of Amsterdam CTO tech team.
-For more information about the project check odk.ai.
+For more information about the project check [odk.ai]().

 ## Content